 Lawyers and accountants rely on our conduct when calculating real estate values for estates, divorces, or other disputes requiring a cost being placed on real property.
 Generally, all parties will have their own suggestions of how the appraisal process should work; however, our experience of the estate process will, without a doubt, satisfy all parties involved.
 In our company, we are accustomed to working with the courts in creating reports that transcend their demands.

 Commonly, settling an estate necessitates an accurate appraisal report to show fair market value for the property to the satisfaction of the parties involved.
 It's understandable that thinking about getting an appraisal is the farthest thought from your mind.
 Due to this, it is possible that the date of death differs from the date the appraisal is needed.
 Eastern Appraisal Company, Inc. assures that our staff are accustomed to the procedures and requirements requested by revenue services to provide a retroactive appraisal with an effective date and fair market value estimate matching the date your loved one passed away.
 The ethical requirements listed within the Uniform Standards of Professional Appraisal Practice (USPAP) binds our staff to confidentiality, assuring the highest degree of discretion for you and your family.

-Many times, people do not fully realize the necessity in having a complete appraisal report prepared in support of the numbers displayed in general documents filed with the IRS and FL state agencies.
+Many times, people do not fully realize the necessity in having a complete appraisal report prepared in support of the numbers displayed in general documents filed with the IRS and NY state agencies.